madeinJPN/VIP-System/README.md

 ## SQL

-The script uses a table named `vehicle_stock` to store remaining stock for vehicles. `server/server.lua` references this table when updating or checking stock levels.
+The script uses a table named `vehicle_stock` to store remaining stock for any item category. `server/server.lua` references this table when updating or checking stock levels.
 Add the table by running the SQL below or executing `ak4y-vipSystemv2.sql`.

 ```sql
 CREATE TABLE IF NOT EXISTS vehicle_stock (